unsignedmind/angluar-20-todo/README.md

 Contributions are welcome!
 Please adhere to the project's coding style (two spaces for indentation and single quotes in TypeScript) and include relevant tests when adding new features.
+After cloning the repository, run `npx husky install` to set up Git hooks.
 Feel free to open issues or submit pull requests for improvements or bug fixes.